 Both of these perceptions belong to the sphere of intuition.
-No physician ever acquired an accurate knowledge of the condition of a patient without the exercise of psychometric perception, though he might otherwise learn the prominent symptoms.
+No physician ever acquired an accurate knowledge of the condition of the patient without the exercise of psychometric perception, though he might otherwise learn the prominent symptoms.
 Nor can there be a clear and comprehensive knowledge of the relation of a remedy to the condition of a patient, without the exercise of the same intuitive power.
 Homœopathy has made a long stride toward the ascertainment of this adaptation, but neither the totality of the symptoms nor the totality of the therapeutic power in any remedy can be reached by the methods of science, because the totality is too complex, too extensive, and too delicate for any or all scientific methods.

-Hence medical practice has ever been a succession of blunders, intermingled with occasional approximations to correct prescription by a careful study of drugs and symptoms, and with true marvellous cures guided by unconscious psychometry.
+Hence medical practice has ever been a succession of blunders, intermingled with occasional approximations to correct prescriptions by a careful study of drugs and symptoms, and with true marvellous cures guided by unconscious psychometry.

-Knowing nothing of psychometry and its possibilities, medical colleges are continually turning out as accomplished physicians a heterogeneous multitude, of whom some have the genius which masters diseases and remedies, which leads them to success, however poor their instruction, while others, constitutionally blind to pathological and therapeutic indications, actually increase the mortality of disease, while a still larger number have just enough psychometric perception, after acquiring experience, to avoid gross errors.
+Knowing nothing of psychometry and its possibilities, medical colleges are continually turning out as accomplished physicians a heterogeneous multitude, of whom some have the genius which masters diseases and remedies, which leads them to success, however poor their instruction, while others, constitutionally blind to pathological and therapeutic indications, actually in crease the mortality of disease, while a still larger number have just enough psychometric perception, after acquiring experience, to avoid gross errors.

 The greatest possible step to elevate the medical profession rapidly would be a preliminary examination which would reject from the profession every young man not sufficiently endowed with psychometric power to insure accuracy of diagnosis.
-But how is this possible when teaching is a business matter, dependent on the revenue from students' fees.
+But how is this possible.